High-order fluctuations of temperature in hot QCD matter: Temperature fluctuations derivations

-\textit{Temperature fluctuations derivations.} Having established the relevance of the state function $W$ in Eq.~\labelcref{eq:dW} for heavy-ion collisions, we now derive the temperature fluctuations, or equivalently, the mean transverse momentum fluctuations of charged particles, computed from the derivative of $W$ w.r.t. $S$ for different orders.
+Having established the relevance of the state function $W$ in Eq.~\labelcref{eq:dW} for heavy-ion collisions, we now derive the temperature fluctuations, or equivalently, the mean transverse momentum fluctuations of charged particles, computed from the derivative of $W$ w.r.t. $S$ for different orders.

 For a fixed volume $V$, we define the intensive quantities: the thermodynamic potential density $w=W/V$ and the entropy density $s=S/V$, one arrives at

 where $\Omega=-pV$ is used and the entropy density can be obtained from $s=\frac{\partial p}{\partial T}$.
 The first-order derivative of $w$ w.r.t. $s$ produces the temperature